BCPS-BTechCapstone/NIR-MLMediaAnalysis/README.md

 ### Association

-McMaster Univeristy - W Booth School of Engineering Practice and Technology\
+Bachelor of Technology in Bioinformatics:\
 Capstone Project for 4TR1 & 4TR3

+McMaster Univeristy - W. Booth School of Engineering Practice and Technology

 ## Purpose